 The secret to high-converting CTA buttons — Larger, bolder and higher contrast objects draw the eyes and invite clicks.
 It’s important to sort action buttons by their level of emphasis and design them accordingly.
 Making high-importance action buttons like ‘Add to Cart’ and ‘Buy’ stand out, and keeping low-importance buttons like ‘Delete’ and ‘Return policy’ muted can steer your users in the right direction.

 Here are some great examples from Aliexpress, Zalora and Shopee.

 The contrast between the white backgrounds and the color filled buttons makes it clear that the checkout button is the main emphasis on this page.
 The buttons also take up the entire width of the sidebar to outshine any competing elements (like the ‘Apply’ button in the third example).

 3. Detailed Order Summary

-After clicking ‘Checkout’, users should be presented an order summary for them to confirm before proceeding to payment.
+After clicking ‘Checkout’, users should have access to an order summary for confirmation before proceeding to payment.
 If a user needs to backtrack from the order summary to look for basic information about their cart items, your summary isn’t informative enough.

 What should a good order summary include?
 Some examples of necessary details are: